isomerpages/moe-meridianpri/_the-meridian-experience/Teaching & Learning Programmes/Science Department.md

 develop students' scientific thinking, reasoning skills, and 21st-century competencies like critical thinking and communication.&nbsp;</p>
 <p>2.&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; SCIENCE OLYMPIAD</p>
-<p>The Singapore Primary Science Olympiad (SPSO) is an annual national competition
+<p align="justify">The Singapore Primary Science Olympiad (SPSO) is an annual national competition
 that challenges and inspires primary school students to apply their scientific knowledge and thinking skills.
 Organised by the NUS High School of Math and Science, the SPSO promotes excellence in science through engaging problem-solving